 The Department of Physics and Computer Science at Laurier is a multidisciplinary department with faculty backgrounds in computer science, engineering, mathematics and physics.

 Our programs are intended for students who are interested in technology.
 Not sure which program is for you?
 Does more than one program sound interesting?
-All of our single-degree programs have a common first year consisting of computer science, physics, mathematics, electronics and an elective of your own choice.
-Our interdisciplinary first year allows you to switch programs at the end of your first year without losing any momentum or time; you can’t make a wrong choice.
+Students who include computer science, physics and mathematics in their first-year core courses can easily switch between programs.
+With this exposure to the various disciplines, you can switch programs at the end of your first year without losing any momentum or time.
+You can't make a wrong choice.

 Although exposure to high school computer science and physics is useful, our first-year computer science and physics courses will provide you with the required background.
 (You’ll have to work a little harder, but we understand not all students have the opportunity to take these courses at their high school.)
 No matter which program you choose, you’ll benefit from our smaller class sizes and the integrated laboratory component.